-Editors' Choice·Film and Arts Festivals·Film and Television·What to Watch Charlotte Regan on the complicated love, family dynamics, female-led storytelling and the visual language of Mint by Neil Baker 16th April 2026
+Editors' Choice·Film and Arts Festivals·Film and Television·TV Charlotte Regan on the complicated love, family dynamics, female-led storytelling and the visual language of Mint by Neil Baker 16th April 2026

 Editors' Choice·Film and Arts Festivals·Film and Television·Film Reviews·LGBTQ+ Satisfaction (BFI Flare) review – Alex Burunova’s feature debut is a meticulously crafted visual and sonic exploration of trauma by Daisy Grace Greetham 23rd March 2026